 open/close all folders

-- The Post Cyber Punk genre is practically a perfect Reconstruction to Cyber Punk's Deconstruction of technological advancement and its effect on society.
+- The Post Cyber Punk genre is a sometimes literal Reconstruction following Cyber Punk's Deconstruction in regards to the futuristic visions of high machinery and advanced technology.

 - Remodernism essentially is a Reconstruction of what Post-Modernism challenged.
 The authors of the Remodernist manifesto called Post-Modernism "brainless destruction of convention" and argue for a new spirituality in art as opposed to the nature of Post-Modernism, which they describe as nihilistic.

 - Metamodernism acts as a middle-ground between Modernism and Post-Modernism that reexamines the latter while reviving ideas from the former.
 In a sense, it uses the ironic and insincere approaches found in Postmodernism to communicate genuine and serious matters. [[Website/Wisecrack]] explains here: https://www.youtube.com/watch?v=6dsECbVahBw